Some groups of mapping classes not realized by diffeomorphisms: Introduction

-Although this comes close to answering the question above, the full question remains open in the case when the surface is closed. \begin{quest*} Does there exist a closed surface bundle over a surface that admits no flat connection? \end{quest*}
+\begin{sat} When $k\geq 3$, the Atiyah--Kodaira bundle $\Sigma\to M_k\to S'$ admits no flat connection invariant under the order--$k$ deck transformation $\CT\colon M_k\to M_k$. \end{sat} However, the full question remains open in the case when the surface is closed. \begin{quest*} Does there exist a closed surface bundle over a surface that admits no flat connection? \end{quest*}

 {\bf Acknowledgements.} The authors would like to thank Benson Farb and Vlad Markovi\'{c} for their interest in this project.
-The second author would like to thank Benson Farb for introducing him to the examples of Atiyah and Kodaira and to the questions surrounding flat surface bundles.
+The second author would like to thank Benson Farb for introducing him to the examples of Kodaira and Atiyah and to the questions surrounding flat surface bundles.
+We are very grateful to an anonymous referee for their careful reading, and for pointing out that the bound in our main theorem could be improved.